 Changing your campus culture takes time, and while advocacy is important, your school may also be looking for staff, faculty, and students who can ensure these initiatives are implemented.

 There are endless possibilities to carry on the spirit of thanksgiving and gratitude during the month of November.
 Please ensure you do your part to pay tribute to and respect our Native and Indigenous communities.
-As inhabitants of Native land and soil and as stewards of our communities, it’s pivotal that we work to strengthen and cultivate a culture of justice to our Native and Indigenous populations.
+As inhabitants of Native land and soil and as stewards of our communities, it’s pivotal that we work to strengthen and cultivate a culture of justice for our Native and Indigenous populations.